rlawrenc/cosc_304/labs/lab10/README_Unit15.md

 	Click the `Cancel` button.

-### HOL 15-2: Creating and Using a Dynamic Action on the Maintain Task Page
+### HOL 15-2: Creating and Using a Dynamic Action on the Maintain Task Page (the result is different from the MS Word screenshots)

 In this hands-on lab, you add a dynamic action on the Maintain Task page to populate the Due Date whenever the Milestone is changed.